CSA stands for Community Supported Agriculture.

 Is a CSA Share Right For You?

-There are many reasons why people love having a CSA share and an equal number of reasons why people do not.
+There are many reasons why people love having a CSA share and a few why people do not.
 Some CSA members have told us their biggest challenges were using all their produce each week or remembering to come pick up their shares.
 Here’s a short list to help you decide if getting a share with our farm is right for you:

 - want to eat more produce or already include vegetables as an important part of your diet

 - enjoy improvising and/or making creative substitutions when cooking